humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails12.md

 Let's write a test for our Transcription object.
 Rspec runs tests in the `spec` directory that are suffixed with `_spec.rb`.
 Let's write a test for our Transcription model.
-Create a new file `spec/models/transcription_spec.rb`.
+Create a new file `spec/models/transcription_spec.rb` (you will have to create the `models` directory to make the path function.
 In it, add the following:

 {% highlight ruby %}